This article is step 1 of our step-by-step guide to Amazon PPC Advertising

 Ad Groups: Middle level.
 Here you can create different Advertising Groups.
 This allows you to segment your adverts.
 For example, in one Ad Group you might focus on certain keywords, or on a specific product.

-Keywords: This is what you bid on.
+Targets: This is what you bid on.
+There are 2 types of Targets: Keywords and Products (ASIN).
 If a customer types this word in the search bar in Amazon, then your product has a chance of appearing on the page.
-Whether your product appears at the top, middle, bottom, right or first page or later page(s) is depending on your bid and your competitors bid for that keyword
+Whether your product appears at the top, middle, bottom, right or first page or later page(s) is depending on your bid and your competitors bid for that keyword.
+Product targeting allows you to appear on product listing pages and steal traffic from your competitors.

 Match Type: Match type determine how accurate a customers search needs to be in order for your keywords to trigger an ad impression.